brassica-collective/handbook/content/brassica/handbook/Howtos/supporter_guidelines.md

 * Accountability support offers a gentle challenge to practice reflecting on alternative perspectives and holding *ourselves* accountable for how our actions impact others (without policing each others' behaviour).
 See this video on [What is Accountability?](https://www.youtube.com/watch?v=QZuJ55iGI14)

-The goal is to support each other to directly navigate generative conflict, cultivating an [empowerment triangle, rather than a drama triangle](https://beckett-mcinroy.com/articles/resolving-conflict/).
+The goal is to support each other to directly navigate generative conflict.
 The following diagram offers one example of the varied and iterative pathways we might seek out each of our Supporters:

 ```mermaid
 graph LR